-The course compliments both Biology and Geography.
+The course complements both Biology and Geography.
 The combination of these subjects with Earth and Environmental Science will provide the student with a comprehensive knowledge base.
 The course would provide good background for students looking to undertake Environmental Studies, Natural Resource Management, Geology, Mining Engineering, Paleontology, Terrestrial or Marine Ecology

 In Year 11, there will be three assessment tasks.
-Tasks range from a written examination a practical examination, fieldtrip report or research task.
-Year 12 will follow a similar format but with a total of four assessment tasks.
+Tasks range from a written examination to a practical examination, fieldtrip report or research task.
+Year 12 will follow a similar format but with a total of four assessment tasks, one of which is a fieldtrip report based on the Wellington excursion.